The Step-By-Step Guide To Publish Your App on Google Play Store

 Step 2: Create Application on the Play Console

-Navigate to your Play Console, then start creating an application.
-On the left menu, go to All Applications then click Create Application.
+– Navigate to your Play Console, then start creating an application.
+On the left menu, go to All apps then click Create app.

 Step 3: Store listing

 – You will find on the left menu Store presence, click Main store listing and fill in the required information: